-- 1. In consultation with FDACS, FWC, and NRCS, develop a comprehensive inventory of implemented agriculture and silviculture BMPs and identify potential gaps and/or potential improvements for implementation in the watershed. - 2.
+- In consultation with FDACS, FWC, and NRCS, develop a comprehensive inventory of implemented agriculture and silviculture BMPs and identify potential gaps and/or potential improvements for implementation in the watershed. - 2.
 In cooperation with FDACS, FFS, and the National Forest Service, evaluate relationships between forest management practices and hydrologic and water quality effects. - 3.
 Based on funding resources, develop plans for cost-share or other assistance for implementation. - 4.
 Develop an outreach plan to engage agricultural producers and forestry practitioners; supporting technical training and participation in developing implementation strategies. - 5.
 Conduct program outreach to support implementation of property-specific approved BMPs, potentially including annual cost-share grant cycles as defined by funding sources. - 6.
 Work with FDACS to offer free technical assistance in the design and implementation of property- and resource-specific BMPs. - 7.
-Monitor including water quality, upstream/downstream and/or before and after project implementation, as well as trends in receiving Additionally, waters. conduct monitoring of participant experiences, encouraging feedback throughout and following implementation.
+Monitor quality, including water upstream/downstream and/or before and after project implementation, as well as trends in receiving waters.
+Additionally, conduct participant monitoring of experiences, encouraging feedback throughout and following implementation.